How to Perform an HOA Audit: A Step-by-Step Guide

 It’s pretty straightforward: the Federal Law takes the lead, followed by the State Law, and then the local laws that apply to your specific area.

-If an HOA decides to go against the law, it could cause a major clash between the organization and the community it serves.
+If an HOA defies the law, it could spark a major clash between the organization and the community it serves.

 Declaration of Covenants, Conditions, and Restrictions (CC Rs)

-This declaration provides an extensive overview of both the homeowners’ rights and the specific roles assigned to each individual member within the HOA organization.
+This declaration provides an extensive overview of homeowners’ rights and the specific roles assigned to each member of the HOA.

 Articles of Incorporation